PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex105_PSC_gradedFlux.md

-# PSC device with graded interfaces (1D).
+# PSC device with graded interfaces & Ohmic contacts (1D).
 ([source code](https://github.com/PatricioFarrell/ChargeTransport.jl/tree/master/examplesEx105_PSC_gradedFlux.jl))

 Simulating a three layer PSC device SiO2| MAPI | SiO2 without mobile ions.
 The simulations are performed out of equilibrium, stationary and with two junctions between perovskite layer and transport layers, to which we refer as graded interfaces.
 Hence, a graded flux discretization with space dependent band-edge energies and density of states is tested here.

-This simulation coincides with the one made in Section 4.3 of Calado et al. (https://arxiv.org/abs/2009.04384).
+The difference here is that we adjusted the order of indexing the quasi Fermi potentials.

-The paramters can be found in Table S.13 or slightly modified than the one in the publication here: https://github.com/barnesgroupICL/Driftfusion/blob/Methods-IonMonger-Comparison/Input_files/IonMonger_default_bulk.csv
+The parameters can be found in Table S.13, https://arxiv.org/abs/2009.04384.
+Or here: https://github.com/barnesgroupICL/Driftfusion/blob/Methods-IonMonger-Comparison/Input_files/IonMonger_default_bulk.csv

 ````julia